 The WBH Health Service Psychology Internship Program is designed as a full-time internship over a 12-month academic year, starting and ending in late-June or early-July of each year.
-The training year consists of 2,080 clocked hours, including holidays, and vacation time.
-Interns are expected to work 40 hours per week with an expected direct clinical service delivery standard of 20 hours, including face-to-face, and video therapy sessions; psychological evaluations and feedback sessions; psychological evaluation report writing; and assessment and treatment plan reviews/updates.
-Non-billable time is spent in supervision, didactic training, supervision preparation, consultation, research, case conferencing, intervention planning, client outreach, documentation, staff meetings, and other professional and collegial staff interactions, such as during Crisis Intervention Training with local law enforcement agencies and the annual Center-wide Conference.
+The training year consists of 2,080 clocked hours, including holidays (88 hours), and vacation time (80 hours).
+Interns are expected to work 40 hours per week with an expected direct clinical service delivery expectation of 20 hours in that week, including face-to-face, and video therapy sessions; psychological evaluations and feedback sessions; psychological evaluation report writing; and assessment and treatment plan reviews/updates.
+Non-billable time is spent in supervision, didactic training, supervision preparation, consultation, research, case conferencing, intervention planning, client outreach, documentation, staff meetings, and other professional and collegial staff interactions, such as during Crisis Intervention Training Academy with local law enforcement agencies and the annual agency-wide conference.